 Poster presenters must register for the conference and be available throughout the entire poster session to discuss the material and answer questions.
 Attendees must wear badges to be admitted into the poster sessions.

-Poster sessions will be held during the following dates and times:
+Poster sessions will be held during the following times and location:

 Preparing Effective Posters